 Our Outreach mission is to make contact with high school students and introduce them to interactive, hands-on physics experiments and demonstrations, so as to inspire curiosity in the world around them and encourage them to pursue interests in the sciences.

 Depending on the needs of the school, we tend to visit with 4-6 PGSA representatives (graduate students), with plans to stay for several class periods.
 Our intentions in these outreach events is to make contact with as many students as possible, so we try to invite students from other science and math classes to join our activities.
 We try to orchestrate our visits and the lab activities to follow the standard curriculum progression.

 The PGSA Journal Club aims to expose graduate students to a wider variety of current physics research than what they typically get from their own research groups.
 They learn about new physics from their peers in a friendly and relaxed atmosphere.
-It is also a forum for students to get experience communicating science to their peers and to a more general audience.
+It is also a forum for students to gain experience in communicating science to their peers and more general audience.

-The Journal Club meets approximately bi-weekly to discuss a paper selected by the presenting student from the list of the papers suggested by the Faculties and available in this website.
-Typically the selected paper is of general interest to the presented and is either a seminal/classic paper from the presenter's sub-field or a new paper creating a lot of buzz.
+The Journal Club meets approximately bi-weekly to discuss a paper selected by the presenting student from the list of the papers suggested by the Faculty and available in this website.
+Typically the selected paper is of general interest to the presenter and is either a seminal/classic paper from the presenter's sub-field or a new paper creating a lot of buzz.
 The presentation should be directed at an audience outside the presenter's sub-field and extensive Q&A and discussion is encouraged.

-What's new in the Journal Club for Spring 2015?
+What's new in the Journal Club for Fall 2015?

-In Spring 2015, there will be three presentation categories:
+In Fall 2015, there will be three presentation categories:

 New Idea category: presenter has to come up with a New Research Idea and successfully defend his/her proposal.
-You need to give the topic at least two weeks prior to your presentation, so that the Journal Club will have enough time to make sure there will be two faculty members will be present to evaluate your presentation)
+You need to give the topic at least two weeks prior to your presentation, so that the Journal Club will have enough time to make sure there will be two faculty members to evaluate your presentation.